Henrypio/Ecommerce-App/myREADME.md

 # E-commerce Website

-This is a fully functional e-commerce website built with React, Firebase, and Tailwind CSS.
+This is a fully functional e-commerce website built with React, using Redux to manage state globally, Firebase, and Tailwind CSS.
 The website is deployed on Vercel.

 ## Live Links